idocarmo/airbnb-seattle/README.md

 After this first look we tried to address the following questions:
 * How many superhost locations are in Seattle?
 What is its fraction in the universe of locations?
 * Is superhosts' cancellation policy more flexible?
-* Are superhosts for they care with cleaning?
+* Are superhosts distinguishable for they care with cleaning?
 * What insights on the superhosts review comments could offer us?

 The last question, in specific, is answered using NLP techniques.
 We fetched all the superhosts review comments and established a NLP pipeline where, comment by comment we